jsplumb/mottle/README.md

 - __touchend__ -> __mouseup__
 - __touchmove__ -> __mousemove__

+##Event Mapping

-In addition,TouchAdapter supports `click`, `dblclick` and `contextmenu`, by starting a timer on touchstart and then checking if the touchend event happens within a certain threshold afterwards.
+In addition,Mottle supports `click`, `dblclick` and `contextmenu`, by starting a timer on touchstart and then checking if the touchend event happens within a certain threshold afterwards.
 For the `contextmenu` event, touch-adapter looks for a touchstart+touchend using two fingers (this is one way you can do a right-click on the Mac's trackpad).

-##Smart click handling (0.2 only)

-By default, all browsers consider a `mouseup` event on some element on which there was recently a `mousedown` to be sufficient cause to fire a `click` event.
-If the mouse has moved between `mousedown` and `mouseup`, though, for many applications it is absolutely not the case that the two events should be considered a `click`.
-So you can pass a parameter to the TouchAdapter constructor to tell it that `click` should only be fired if the mouse has not moved between `mousedown` and `mouseup`.

 ##Usage